 Have you always worked in fashion?

-What prompted you take over the business in 2013?
+What prompted you to take over the business in 2013?

 Having lived in various countries, some with quite a harsh climate, I had developed irritating skin issues that prompted me to research into natural fibres.
 Once I tried, tested and discovered the incredible benefits of these fabrics for my personal health, I became addicted and passionate about spreading the word about them!